 What are ants?

-Ants are small, social insects best known for the small mounds they build in lawns across Washington during the warmer months of the year.
+Ants are small, social insects best known for the small mounds they build in lawns across our Washington service area during the warmer months of the year.
 However, don’t be fooled: while the individual hill might appear small on the outside, it can reach deep into the ground, with hundreds of interconnecting tunnels and chambers that house tens or even hundreds of thousands of individual ants.

 While all ants have six legs and oval-shaped bodies comprised of three segments, that is where the similarities end, as each individual species brings its own dangers and threats to homes they come into contact with.